madisonsorah/madisonsorah/README.md

 Hi there!
 My name is Madison and I'm based in Brooklyn, NY.

-I recently graduated from the Software Engineering Live program at Flatiron School and am currently a Junior Software Engineer on the Enterprise/Growth team at Brightline.
+I recently graduated from the Software Engineering Live program at Flatiron School and am currently a Junior Software Engineer at Brightline.